jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 (2) For the purposes of this section, income from employment does not include a periodic payment by way of superannuation, pension, retiring allowance, or annuity in respect of or in relation to the past employment of any person to whom this section relates.

 ### KZ 2 Rebate in respect of loss not carried forward
-(1) Where— the Commissioner must allow a rebate of 7.5% of that excess in accordance with subsection (2).
+(1) Where—the Commissioner must allow a rebate of 7.5% of that excess in accordance with subsection (2).
   (a) if the Land and Income Tax Amendment Act (No 3) 1968 had not been passed any taxpayer would have been entitled to claim that a loss be carried forward for the purpose of calculating social security income tax on income derived in the 1969-70 tax year; and
   (b) that loss exceeds the loss to be carried forward to that tax year in accordance with section 137(4) of the Land and Income Tax Act 1954,—
 (2) The rebate provided for in subsection (1), to the extent that it has not been deducted from the tax payable in respect of the income derived by the taxpayer in the 1976-77 or any earlier tax year, must be deducted from the income tax that, apart from this section and after taking into account all other rebates allowed under this Act, is payable in respect of income derived by the taxpayer in the 1977-78 tax year, so far as that tax extends and, so far as it cannot then be deducted, is deducted from the tax payable in respect of income derived by the taxpayer in the next succeeding tax year, and so on.